Craig W. Chenery: Public appearances

-Chenery has been interviewed by numerous podcasts and radio shows on a variety of subjects related to horror, special effects and science fiction.
+Chenery has been interviewed by numerous podcasts and radio shows on a variety of subjects related to horror, special effects, science fiction, and mental health.

 In 2012, Chenery was invited to present at Phoenix Comicon on the evolution of special effects in zombie cinema.
 In 2013, Phoenix Comicon invited Chenery to present new panels, including A Visual History of Zombie Cinema and a ten-year retrospect of cult classic, Shaun of the Dead.
 Chenery was also a guest judge at the Zombie Beauty Pageant.
 Chenery has been a staple presenter at the event, and continues to present.

 He was also a guest at the Rapture Horror Expo in October 2012 and 2013.
 Chenery was a guest author at Phoenix FearCon VII in 2015, VIII in 2019 and X in 2021.
 In 2017, he was a guest presenter at Westercon.